L9T-Development/pumpfun-amm-trading-bot/README.md

-# PumpFun AMM Trading Bot
+# PumpFun AMM(pumpswap) Trading Bot

 ## About

-PumpFun AMM Trading Bot is a specialized sniping bot, volume bot and bundler designed to work with the PumpFun AMM decentralized exchange (DEX).
+PumpFun AMM(pumpswap) Trading Bot is a specialized sniping bot, volume bot and bundler designed to work with the PumpFun AMM decentralized exchange (DEX).
 It enables users to execute high-frequency trading strategies by automating buy/sell operations during token launches, pump events, or other fast-paced trading scenarios.
 Written in **TypeScript**, this bot aims to provide a seamless trading experience while allowing customization of trading strategies.

 ---